alanrceratti/study-project-slide_animais/README.txt

 # study-project

-Site builded using HTML, CSS and JS from Origamid Course (https://www.origamid.com)
+Project builded using HTML, CSS and JS following an Origamid Course (https://www.origamid.com)

-This project contains multiple uses of javascript functions with the main purpose to create a image slider.
+This project contains multiple uses of javascript functions with the main purpose to create a image slider with possibility to slide the image itself, control with arrows or with the small circle pictures on top.